-- You'll provide basic information and verify your employment history. - A paper application is available if you do not have a Social Security Number. - If you are pregnant and plan to take a combination of medical and family leave, you will fill out two applications.
-Fill out the first application for medical leave and upload a Certification of a Serious Health Condition form with your application.
-Then, once you have received a determination on your first application, you can submit an application for family (bonding) leave in your Paid Leave account.
-You will need to provide a Certification of Birth form or documentation from the hospital showing your child's date of birth with your family leave application.
+- You'll provide basic information and verify your employment history. - A paper application is available if you do not have a Social Security Number. - Be sure to upload your proof of ID document(s) and Certification of Serious Health Condition or Certification of Birth form, if applicable, to complete the application. - Your employer will also be notified by mail when you apply.
+They will have 18 days to contest your application if they feel you are not eligible for the program. - If you are pregnant and plan to take both medical and family leave, you will fill out two applications. - The first application for medical leave.
+Upload a Certification of a Serious Health Condition form with your application. - Once you receive a determination, you can submit a family (bonding) leave application in your same Paid Leave account.
+You will need to provide a proof of birth form or documentation from the hospital that shows your child's date of birth. - If you are only taking bonding leave, fill out your application for family leave.